NLTM-LID/LID/GUI/Readme.md

 # Spoken Language Identification GUI

-This Python script implements a graphical user interface (GUI) for Spoken Language Identification using uVector and uVector with WSSSL models.
-The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using both standard uVector and WSSL uVector models.
+This Python script implements a graphical user interface (GUI) for Spoken Language Identification using u-vector and u-vector with WSSL models.
+The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using both standard u-vector and WSSL u-vector models.

 ## Prerequisites